ShellyDCMS/cypress-test-utils/README.md

-Cypress Helpers can help you develop tests faster CypressHelper is designed to be used in any test level, and holds common methods used in Cypress tests CypressComponent helpers are designed to be used in component tests and are NOT framework agnostic.
+Cypress Helpers can help you develop tests faster CypressHelper is designed to be used in any test level, and holds common methods used in Cypress tests
 ![image](https://github.com/ShellyDCMS/cypress-test-utils/assets/60476837/d9aa07d8-2c05-4968-970a-be8445a113c3)

+CypressComponent helpers are designed to be used in component tests and are NOT framework agnostic, their sole purpose is to mount components into the browser.

 ## Component Drivers